sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 }
 ```

-Next, we will describe each section of this file.
+Next, describe each section of this file.

 ### Variables section